Chang’an Small Restaurant Chapter 5

 Since she had stumbled upon some quality glutinous rice today, Shen Shaoguang decided to make aiwowo rice cakes.

-The Aiwowo rice cake Shen Shaoguang made today was different from her past aiwowos.
-The difference was not in the glutinous rice flour, but in the stuffing; she used the peony brine she made a few days ago.
+The aiwowo rice cake Shen Shaoguang made today was different from her past aiwowos.
+The difference was not in the glutinous rice flour, but in the stuffing: she used the peony brine she made a few days ago.

 There was a rather large peony tree in the nunnery.
 When in full bloom, there are hundreds of flowers, covering the whole tree in a gorgeous crimson.
 Shen Shaoguang originally wanted to create scented sachets with the petals, but suddenly remembered the famous rose brine from the <Dream of the Red Chamber>.
-So she changed her mind and grinded the flower petals with a mortar, pickled them in sugar and honey, and let it sit.
+So she changed her mind and ground the flower petals with a mortar, pickled them in sugar and honey, and let it sit.
 After a few days, although it had lost its floral fragrance, the taste turned out quite nice.

 Shen Shaoguang was too lazy to make a filling, so this brine came in extremely handy.

-Not to mention a glutinous rice cake with a red peony brine looked exceedingly pleasing.
+Not to mention that a glutinous rice cake with a red peony brine looked exceedingly pleasing.
 The bright red stuffing against the soft, snow white dough almost looked too good to eat.

 Shen Shaoguang placed the completed aiwowo rice cakes on a white porcelain plate and took it to share with the ‘foodie’ abbot.